Blackboard Ultra – AI Design Assistant

 AI Structure Generator

-To access the AI structure generator, in the Course content area, select the add content button (purple plus) and then select the two stars icon (auto-generate modules).
+To access the AI Structure Generator, in the Course content area, select the add content button (purple plus) and then select the two stars icon (auto-generate modules).

 Auto-Generate Modules icon